Nezhakihel/hello-world/README.md

 # hello-world
-M first repository on GitHub
+My first repository on GitHub
+hi there, I am new here